archway-network/archway-docs/docs/overview/about.md

 #### Boost Liquidity Mining Programs

-DeFi projects could use the funds earned from Archway to boost liquidity mining rewards, a vital strategy for attracting new users and encouraging active participation.
+DeFi projects could use the funds earned from Archway to boost liquidity mining rewards, fulfilling a vital strategy for attracting new users and encouraging active participation.

 For instance, a decentralized exchange (DEX) can be designed to distribute rewards on top of the fees already paid to their liquidity providers (LPs), while a lending platform can allow users to earn supplemental rewards for depositing and borrowing assets.